chrisduffer/timio/README.md

 ```

 ## Content
 When changing the language the, the Timio will announce the one selected.
-I assumed this came from the L00 directory, but after ~~breaking~~ modifying the directory structure, it seems to come from one of the LXXYYYYY.a18 files.
+Initially assumed this came from the L00 directory, but after ~~breaking~~ modifying the directory structure, it seems to come from one of the LXXYYYYY.a18 files.

 All languages contain the same set of content ID files named using their language ID prefix.